-Anyone can be baptized and at any age – babies, infants, teenagers or adults.
+Anyone can be baptised and at any age – babies, infants, teenagers or adults.
 As it is a sign of God’s love then all are welcome, whoever you may be.
 What matters is that you believe that it is the right thing to do.
-You can only be baptized once, but there are ways of renewing your Christian commitment publicly as an adult.
-To find out more about that then please speak to the Priest in Charge.
+You can only be baptised once, but there are ways of renewing your Christian commitment publicly as an adult.
+To find out more about that then please speak to one of the clergy.

 Your child’s baptism

-As God’s love extends to all then all people can be baptized.
-At St. Albright’s we welcome everyone, whether you are a regular churchgoer or not.
-What is important is the commitment to bring up your child in the Christian faith, and that is why the godparents themselves need to be baptized.
+As God’s love extends to all then all people can be baptised.
+At St Albright’s we welcome everyone, whether you are a regular churchgoer or not.
+What is important is the commitment to bring up your child in the Christian faith, and that is why the godparents themselves need to be baptised.
 At every baptism parents and godparents declare their Christian faith and promise help the child to follow Jesus.
 Also, the rest of the congregation then promises to support, encourage and pray for them.
-If you want to find out more about Christianity there are plenty of opportunities at St. Albright’s, from our regular Sunday and other services to various discussion and support groups.
+If you want to find out more about Christianity there are plenty of opportunities at St Albright’s, from our regular Sunday services to various discussion and support groups.
 Please ask the Priest in Charge about them.

 How do I start?

 Please fill in the above form to begin the process.
-After you have submitted it, the Administrator will be in touch to arrange a meeting between you and the Priest-in-Charge.
+After you have submitted it, the Administrator will be in touch to arrange a meeting between you and the minister who will conduct the baptism.

 The Baptism service

-This normally takes place during the Sunday morning service on the third Sunday of the month at 10.30 am.
+This normally takes place during the Sunday morning service on the third Sunday of the month at 10.30am.
 This is so that the congregation can welcome your child into the family of the church.
-When you meet the Priest in Charge you will be taken though the order of service, but, very briefly, it consists of the following:-
+When you meet the minister you will be taken though the order of service, but, very briefly, it consists of the following:-

 - Promises and Declarations.
 You and the godparents promise to help your child to follow Jesus and declare your Christian faith.
 The congregation promises to support, encourage and pray for your child.

 - The sign of the cross.
-The Priest in Charge makes the sign of the cross on your child’s forehead.
-This is like an invisible badge to show that God loves us all and that we are united with him in Jesus Christ.
+The Priest makes the sign of the cross on your child’s forehead.
+This is like an invisible badge to show that God loves us all and that we are united with Him in Jesus Christ.

 - The Welcome.
 A few formal words of welcome are said by the whole congregation.